mmistakes/minimal-mistakes/README.md

 ## Requirements and building

 Building the website locally requires `ruby` and `jekyll`.
-Ruby is install on most systems, however more details can be found [here](https://www.ruby-lang.org/en/documentation/installation/).
+Ruby is installed on most systems, however more details can be found [here](https://www.ruby-lang.org/en/documentation/installation/).
 For help installing `jekyll` see [here](https://jekyllrb.com/docs/installation/).

-### Using Ruby
+### Using the command line

 Using the default configuration files: